labring/sealos/docs/4.0/docs/examples/first-code/Quick installation of Go Apps.md

-# How to Run Your First Go Code on Sealos
+# Quick installation of Go Apps

 First, make sure you have installed the following tools: